athomasq/athomasq.github.io/essays/investing-in-public.md

 <img src="/assets/img/slice-founders.jpg" class="image3">

 At a high level, 21 of 30 founders come from an underrepresented slice.
 But it's mostly immigrants and minorities; not enough women.
-It has not escaped my notice that I'm an immigrant minority man, so this almost certainly reflects my network and my biases.
+It has not escaped my notice that I'm an immigrant minority man, so this almost certainly reflects my own network and biases.
 I need to do better.

 - By business model: